-The fashion house sells accessories, apparel, shoes, jewellery, small leather goods, handbags, and even merchandises other beauty businesses.
+The fashion house sells accessories, apparel, shoes, jewellery, small leather goods, handbags, and even merchandise from other beauty businesses.

 It caters to the upper echelon of society and manufactures, designs, and distributes its products all around the world.
 The brand’s products satisfy almost all age and gender demographics.

-Now that we know about the company, let us go through Burrbery’s business activities further by going through its SWOT Analysis in the coming section.
+Now that we know about the company, let us go through the SWOT Analysis of Burberry in the coming section.